-Why was any surgeon offering to perform surgery when he could not identify a structural problem?
-There is not a shred of evidence that says that this is a good idea.
+Why was any surgeon offering to perform surgery when he or she couldn’t identify the source of the problem?
+There isn’t a shred of evidence that says that this is a good idea.
 None.
-If the surgeon had offered this option while sitting for his oral board examination for neurosurgery he would have been automatically flunked for giving a dangerous answer.
+If the surgeon had offered this option while sitting for his oral board examination for neurosurgery, he would have been automatically failed for giving a dangerous answer.
 Yet in practice, he or she can do whatever they want, and patients tend to trust their doctors.
 Video: Get It Right the First Time

-Second, it has been demonstrated in multiple research studies that any uncomplicated surgical procedure can induce chronic pain as a complication of the procedure.
-These are surgeries performed for straightforward problems such as hernia repairs or gallbladder removals.
+Second, it’s been demonstrated in multiple research studies that any uncomplicated surgical procedure can induce chronic pain as a complication of the procedure.
+(2) These are surgeries performed for straightforward problems such as hernia repairs or gallbladder removals.
 The risk is as high as 40% for having unrelenting pain for up to a year and 5-10% of the time it is permanent.
-I don’t believe I have ever heard a surgeon mention this possibility as a complication.
-The risk factors include depression, anxiety, and pre-existing chronic pain.
+This possibility is rarely mentioned as a complication.
+The risk factors include: depression, anxiety, and pre-existing chronic pain.
 The chances of making him worse are higher than making him better.
 Am I Operating on Your Pain or Anxiety?

 Third, why should he take the word of one surgeon who gets paid well to perform surgery without really checking this out in depth?
 Patients often seem to put in less time making a decision about proceeding with surgery than they do doing the research on buying a car.
-Much of my practice is spent performing surgery to salvage prior surgery.
+Much of my practice was spent performing surgery to salvage prior surgery.
 In the majority of the cases the original operation should not have been done.
-He is headed down this same path.
+He’s headed down this same path.
 Why is it OK for the medical profession to offer him an operation without any basis?
 Know Your Surgeon – Before Surgery

 Fourth, surgery always carries risks – even the simplest of them.
 I will never forget the story of an airline pilot who had cut a tendon in his finger with a wine opener.
 An anesthetic technique was used that numbs up the entire arm.
 The tourniquet broke that was intended to hold the IV anesthetic within his arm.
 As the medication entered the rest of his body it stopped his heart and he died.
 Patients somehow think a complication will not happen to them.
-You are wrong.
-They happen and they are unpredictable.
-I have witnessed every complication of spine surgery over 30 years of performing surgery in my own and others’ patients.
+You’re wrong.
+They happen and they’re unpredictable.
+I’ve witnessed every possible complication of spine surgery over 30 years of performing surgery in my own and others’ patients.

 Surgical Patients Avoiding Surgery

 Several metaphors come to mind while pondering this scenario.
 One is playing the game of charades.
 Or what about the Wizard of Oz?
 Another that comes to mind is the famous tale of “The Emperor Has No Clothes”.
-Doctors really are smarter than this and so are you.
+Physicians are smarter than this and so are you.
 What’s going on?
 We are being pushed hard to be “productive”.
 Medicine has got to clean up its own act, which is a discussion well beyond the scope of this article.
 In the meantime, it’s critical that you take responsibility for your decisions about your own life and health.
 You may be walking into a Venus fly trap.